Affordable rooms with 32-inch flat screens, MP3 players, free Wi-Fi

 Located at Sunset and Sweetzer Avenue, the Standard sits on the famous Sunset Strip in West Hollywood, the edgier section of tourist friendly Hollywood.
 The Sunset Strip, which has long been known for clubs like the House of Blues, the Roxy, Viper Room, and Whisky a Go-Go, has gotten significantly more upscale than its strip-club-and-head-shop days in the '70s and '80s.
 While its days of infamy are long gone, it's still home to some fun bars and restaurants, most with outdoor seating.

-In the eastern part of Sunset Strip, the Standard is just a few-block walk from the House of Blues and the Saddle Ranch restaurant (famous for its mechanical bull), as well as the Mondrian and the Sunset Towers hotels (nearest full-service spa).
+In the eastern part of Sunset Strip, the Standard is just a few-block walk from the House of Blues and the Saddle Ranch restaurant (famous for its mechanical bull), as well as the Mondrian and the Sunset Towers hotels.
 The Whiskey, Roxy, and Viper Room are a little farther west -- walkable, but you still might want to drive the two minutes to avoid the Sunset traffic whizzing by.

-The bright blue rooms are furnished in a '50s-meets-'60s style, with silver Austin Powers-like beanbag chairs and Warhol flower-print curtains.
-Cute, fun, and with solid amenities, the rooms are stylish without being over-the-top.
-Bathrooms, after a 2012 renovation, are especially impressive, with gorgeous rain showers (and no more bright orange tiling!).
+The blue rooms are furnished in a '50s-meets-'60s style, with silver Austin Powers-like beanbag chairs and Warhol flower-print curtains.
+They're fun, but stark white walls are a little drab.
+Bathrooms have showers, though orange tiling and orange countertops in some of the rooms are dated.

 The Standard lacks a business and fitness center, as well as a spa.
 Guests, mainly singles or couples without children in tow, don't seem to mind this, focusing their attention on the party-hearty atmosphere of The Standard.
 The pool (see more below) offers a fun atmosphere with wait service until midnight, while the nightclub (cheekily named mmhmmm) keeps guests busy into the wee hours.

-A pool with a fun Astroturf deck, and poolside service until midnight
+A pool with a fun deck, and poolside service until midnight